ProactiveProgrammers/proactive-review-one-discrete-structures-starter/writing/review.md

 - [] Re-read all of the content in the covered chapters of the course textbooks
 - [] Studied and executed all of the Python source code in the Jupyter notebooks
+- [] Correctly answered all of the summary questions in the Jupyter notebooks
 - [] Reviewed and understood all of the technical content in the course slides
 - [] Completed all source code surveys, programming projects, and engineering efforts
 - [] Confirmed that you have a passing build in all of the aforementioned projects